FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 3 - Serveless Computing with Azure Functions/README.md

 Create The Data processing Azure Function
 -----------------------------------------

+1. Click the "+" sign to add a new Function App.
-- Select the Scenario Data processing
+1. Select the Scenario Data processing
-- Select C#
+1. Select C#
-- Click the Create this function button.
+1. Click the *Create this function* button.

 ![CreateDataFunction][CreateDataFunction]